 - Student's name

-- Participation in officially recognized activities and sports
+- · Participation in officially recognized activities and sports

 - Address

 - Telephone listing

 - Weight and height of members of athletic teams

 - Photographs, video images or other electronic images

-- Degrees, honors and awards received
+- · Degrees, honors and awards received

-- Date and place of birth
+- · Date and place of birth

 - Major field of study

-- Dates of attendance
+- · Dates of attendance

 - Grade level

 - The most recent educational agency or institution attended

 Eligible students and parents may refuse to allow the School District to disclose any or all of such directory information upon written notification to the School District within thirty (30) days after receipt of the School District's public notice.
-Please see Pages 25 & 26 of this Handbook to fill out the FERPA Opt-Out Form.
+Parents may submit written notification to the building principal of their child's school and/or fill out the attached FERPA Opt-Out Form.